NimbleEngineer21/catalyst/docs/stories/epic-1/story-1.5-setup-local-development-workflow.md

 - Created development guide with comprehensive local workflow documentation
 - Added VS Code debugging configurations supporting CLI and test debugging
 - Created contributing guide with clear onboarding process for new contributors
+- Created CODE_OF_CONDUCT.md using Contributor Covenant v2.1 to resolve DOC-001
 - All acceptance criteria met and verified
+- Quality gate upgraded from CONCERNS to PASS

 ---